-Texas Appleseed's mission is to promote justice for all Texans by using the volunteer skills of lawyers and other professionals to find practical solutions to broad-based problems.
+Texas Appleseed's mission is to promote social and economic justice for all Texans by leveraging the skills and resources of volunteer lawyers and other professionals to identify practical solutions to difficult, systemic problems.
 Texas Appleseed has worked on some of the state's most pressing issues.
 Our work to improve the rights of poor people in the criminal justice system alerted us to the special needs of defendants with mental illness and their families.
 We hope this handbook will help attorneys who represent defendants with mental illness.